elastic/kibana/src/plugin_discovery/README.md

 ## `reduceExportSpecs(pluginSpecs, reducers, [defaults={}])`

-Iterates through every export specification provided by all  [`PluginSpec`](PluginSpec) objects passed. and calls the reducer with the signature:
+Iterates through every export specification provided by all [`PluginSpec`](PluginSpec)s.
+If an exported specification value is an array each item in the array will be passed to the reducer individually.
+If the exported specification is `undefined` it will be ignored.
+The reducer is called with the signature:

 ```js
 reducer(